|

 maddening of all is trying to get around by car, with very poor

 and much of the town centre closed to motor vehicles during the day.
+Better, if

-lights, on the wrong side of the road, while talking on the phone and passing through
+riding at night without lights, on the wrong side of the road, on the sidewalk,

 The central area is small enough to get around on foot.
+To travel further there's a good bus service..

 www.oxfordparkandride.co.uk - Park & Ride

-www.oxfordbus.co.uk - Oxford Buses
+- Oxford Buses

 Entertainment and nightlife |

-Oxford entertainment and nightlife
+Oxford entertainment and

-performance venues in the town centre and Jericho
+nightlife includes traditional theatres and performance venues in the town centre and Jericho

 areas.
-Few other county towns offer as much classical music, for
+Few other county towns offer as much classical music: for

 example, concerts by the amateur chamber orchestra, Oxford